Cheap last minute Christmas gifts!

 Snacks, anyone?
 Make a tempting snack tray with nuts, gourmet cheese, and meats like salami or smoked sausage.
 Add a box of party crackers, which are usually on sale this time of year.
 Specialty stores sell these gourmet gifts for super high price tags, but you can do it yourself at the grocery store.
 Remember to use coupons for extra savings.
 You can include an inexpensive cutting board for $1-$3 at discount stores.

 Coffee lovers will dive right into a basket of several exotic flavors of coffee.
-Sample bags at the grocery store only cost 69 cents each and you can mix and match flavors that your friend might never have tried.
+You can find sample bags at the grocery store and you can mix and match flavors that your friend might never have tried.
 Include a unique coffee mug or two.
 I collect them from thrift stores, garage sales, or on clearance and always have a few extra for gift giving.

 Don't overlook food.
 A basket of homemade jams and jellies, a medley of muffins, a cookie tray, or a jar of candies is sure to please.
 Consider the appeal of fruit.
 Small or large, fruit baskets or trays are refreshing.
 Mix and match or all one kind, fruit fits into everyone's diets.
 Traditional fare like lefse or baklava or perhaps a treasured family recipe will delight the taste buds of your grateful friends.